kevslinger/SoniDiscordPuzzlebot/README.md

 `pip install -r requirements.txt`

-We include `.sample-env` which are the environment variables used.
+We include `.sample-env` which are the environment variables used (fill them in and rename the file to `.env`).
 Most of them are only used for creating the google sheets client, and a few others are used for discord.
+This is a sort of hacky way of getting the google auth info on the heroku machine, since I don't want to put the `client_secret.json` on GitHub.

+[This page](https://github.com/googleapis/google-api-python-client/blob/master/docs/start.md) seems to have good information on how to get `Setup` and `Authentication and authorization`, which should help you get a `client_secret.json`, and then you can copy/paste those values inside the quotes for each value in `.env`.

+[This tutorial](https://www.writebots.com/discord-bot-token/) should be a good way to create a bot, get the discord token, and add it to a server to be able to run the bot.
+After you've done all that, you can run the bot with `python bot.py` and it'll go online in the server.

 # Issues